 Your heating system may not be as updated and/or efficient as it could be.
 Have a professional take a look and then assess your potential needs for a new unit that will save money and energy.
 Filters within the furnace can be replaced each month in order to keep things running smoothly and fireplaces should always be kept clean with the damper closed (only when not in use) to avoid losing valuable heat that could keep your home warm.
 Finally, reconsider that long, hot shower; overdoing it with high water temperatures can have a huge detriment on the bill and energy consumption and is often done without thinking.

 Saving money and energy are important throughout the year, but you also want to keep your home warm and comfortable when temperatures drop.
-For more information on home and commercial energy efficiency, get in touch with Tim Kyle Electric.
+For more information on home and commercial energy efficiency, get in touch with Tim Kyle Electric, Heating & Cooling.